Thunaivan: Plot

 Velayudham helps to retrieve Maragatham's stolen chain from his shop by a thief and she is very grateful.
 He chances upon the temple trustee on the road and invites him for lunch and the trustee comes with his daughter who to Velayudham's surprise is Maragatham.
 They both likes each other and the trustee notices this and proposes marriage between them.
 The marriage takes place and they commence a happy life.

 One day, Velayudham asks Maragatham to accompany him to the Murugan temple at his hometown for the annual Pooja but she refuses.
 She tells him that she is an atheist and Velayudham is God to her and her home is her temple.
 She does not believe in God and temples.
 Velayudham is shocked and carries on with his plan.
 One day Kirupananda Variar comes home and Maragatham refuses to take his blessings as she does not believe in Sadhus also.
 Variar leaves a letter advising him to let her be for now.

 Days pass by and Maragatham becomes pregnant.
 She delivers a very sick baby boy with birth defects.
-Velayudham is shattered and keeps praying to God and blames her disbelief.
+Velayudham is shattered and keeps praying to God and blames her disbelief for the boy's condition.
 Velayudham requests her to come with him to the temples with the child but she refuses.
 A year passes by and all doctors give up on the baby and finally her that only God can save the child without going to the temple and agrees to join him.

-They both start visiting Lord Murugan temples across many towns with the child.
-One day, while Maragatham is bathing, a snake comes near the child and in desperation she calls out Lord Murugan's name and a peacock appears and takes away the snake.
+They both start visiting Murugan temples across many towns with the child.
+One day, while Maragatham is bathing, a snake comes near the child and in desperation she calls out Murugan's name and a peacock appears and takes away the snake.
 She realises the presence of God there and starts believing and joins Velayudham in praying for the recovery of her child.
 They both meet Kirupananda Variar and seek his blessings in one of the temples.
-Finally, they visit Tiruchendur Temple along with another Devotee (K. B. Sundarambal) and pray to Lord Murugan there.
+Finally, they visit Tiruchendur Temple along with another Devotee (K. B. Sundarambal) and pray to Murugan there.

-They both pleads to Lord Murugan by ringing the temple bell continuously for many hours and faint.
-Their prayers work and Lord Murugan (Sridevi) appears as a child and rings the bell.
+They both pleads to Murugan by ringing the temple bell continuously for many hours and faint.
+Their prayers work and Murugan (Sridevi) appears as a child and rings the bell.
 The bell falls down, breaking the floor and water seeps out on the baby.
-The child recovers and becomes normal making everyone happy.
-Velayudham, Maragatham and others pray to Lord Murugan for his blessings.
+The child recovers and becomes normal, making everyone happy.
+Velayudham, Maragatham and others pray to Murugan for his blessings.